erbkaiser/FrozenCookies/README.md

     like 100 and increase it until the 'Next' upgrade in the options or infobox begins to go wrong, either by losing the seconds value or by showing a clearly incorrect count.
     If it does, lower the Autoclick count again until you find the optimal speed.
 Or, just set it 250 and forget about it.
+    NOTE: Having Autoclick enabled may prevent you from manually poking Wrinklers.
 -   **Autofrenzy** This is Autoclick but during click frenzies.
 The same rules as Autoclick apply, but you can use a higher value here if you cannot normally run Autoclick at top speed.